LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 2. Ensure that the “Case Account is Mandatory” checkbox is checked/unchecked according to your need. **Note:** Checking this checkbox will require an Account name to be populated when creating a Case record from within the widget).
 3. Ensure that the “Case Contact is Mandatory” checkbox is checked/unchecked according to your need. **Note:** Checking this checkbox will require a Contact name to be populated when creating a Case record from within the widget)
 4. Ensure that the “Use Case Assignment Rules” checkbox is checked/unchecked according to your need. **Note:** If you have configured Case assignment rules in your org, then checking this checkbox will uphold those rules when a Case record is created from the widget)
-5. Ensure that the “User Edit Use Case Assignment Rules” checkbox is checked/unchecked according to your need. **Note:** Check this checkbox if you want to enable Case Assignment Rules but want to give your LiveEngage users the ability to decide whether or not they should be upheld when creating a new record in the platform.
+5. Ensure that the “User Edit Use Case Assignment Rules” checkbox is checked/unchecked according to your need. **Note:** Check this checkbox if you want to enable Case Assignment Rules but want to give your Conversational Cloud users the ability to decide whether or not they should be upheld when creating a new record in the platform.
 This is on a case by case basis.
 Checking this checkbox will add a checkbox to the LiveEngage SFDC Widget interface, indicating whether or not they would like the new record to be assigned using existing sharing rules).
 6. Click on ‘Configure Field Mapping, Related Lists, and Search Filters’ to configure all of settings for the Case object

    (see the above “Enabled Object Settings” section for further explanation on this screen). **Note:** The Account and Contact lookup fields have to be included in the Field Mapping list if you want the Cases you create using the widget to be attached to them.